bentoml/BentoML/docs/source/concepts/service.rst

 Service APIs
 ------------

-Inference APIs define how the service functionality can be called remotely.
+Inference APIs define how the service can be invoked remotely.
 A service can have one or more APIs.
 An API consists of its input/output specs and a callback function:

 .. code:: python